Cumberland, Maryland: Roads and highways

 Several primary highways serve Cumberland.
 The most prominent of these is Interstate 68, which runs concurrent with U.S. Route 40 through the city.
 I-68 and US 40 head eastward to Hancock, where they junction with Interstate 70 and U.S. Route 522.
 To the west, I-68 and US 40 separate in Keysers Ridge, with I-68 continuing west to Morgantown, West Virginia and a junction with Interstate 79.
 US 40 heads northwestward into southern Pennsylvania.

 U.S. Route 220 also passes through Cumberland, mostly concurrent with I-68 and US 40.
 However, near the city limits on either end of its route through the city, US 220 diverges north and south from I-68 and US 40.
 To the north, US 220 heads for Bedford, Pennsylvania, while southwards, it reaches Keyser.

 Other significant roads serving Cumberland include U.S. Route 40 Alternate, Maryland Route 51, Maryland Route 61, Maryland Route 639 and Maryland Route 807.

 Public transportation

 The primary public transportation in the City of Cumberland is bus service provided by Allegany County Transit.
 This service consists of five scheduled routes that reach most areas of the city and provide access to most public facilities.

-Amtrak, the national passenger rail system, provides intercity service to Cumberland via the Capitol Limited, which runs between Washington, D.C., and Chicago, Illinois.
-The Cumberland Amtrak Station is located downtown at Queen City Drive and East Harrison Street.
+Amtrak, the national passenger rail system, provides intercity service to Cumberland via the Floridian, which runs between Miami, Florida, and Chicago Union Station.
+The Cumberland Amtrak station is located downtown at Queen City Drive and East Harrison Street.
+BayRunner Shuttle operates intercity service to Baltimore.

 The Western Maryland Scenic Railroad operates steam and diesel excursion trains from Cumberland to Frostburg and back.
-CSX had a large hump yard for full service to Pittsburgh over Sand patch grade to the west, the Grafton, West Virginia, line to the south, & the Baltimore, Maryland, line to the east.

 Notable people

 In popular culture

 The webcomic The Adventures of Dr. McNinja by Christopher Hastings is set in part in a fictionalized version of Cumberland.

+Briefly mentioned in the novel Blood Meridian by Cormac McCarthy.